GamesDoneQuick/sgdq15-layouts/rest_api.md

 ### PUT /sgdq15-layouts/stopwatch/:index/reset
 Resets one of the four stopwatches to 00:00:00 and stops it.
 Index is zero-based.
 If index is 'all', resets all stopwatches.
 Responds with the current status of the affected stopwatch(es).

+### PUT /sgdq15-layouts/startfinish/:index/reset
+If the stopwatch *is not* running, this starts it.
+If the stopwatch *is* running, this sets it to "finished".
+Index is zero-based.
+If index is 'all', resets all stopwatches.
+Responds with the current status of the affected stopwatch(es).